Creates a new Database Mail account holding information about an SMTP account.

 The address that responses to messages from this account are sent to. @replyto_address is nvarchar(128), with a default of

 NULL.
-For example, replies to an account for SQL Server Agent may go to the database administrator,
+For example, replies to an account for SQL Server Agent might go to the database administrator,

 [ @description = ] 'description'

 A description for the account. @description is nvarchar(256), with a default of

 The name or IP address of the SMTP mail server to use for this account.
 The computer that runs SQL Server must be able to resolve the @mailserver_name to an IP address. @mailserver_name is sysname, with no default.

 The type of e-mail server. @mailserver_type is sysname, with a default of

 [ @port = ] port_number

 The port number for the e-mail server. @port is int, with a default of